 To Assemble: Working with one at a time, dunk each ladyfinger in coffee syrup with a fork, giving it a second or two to absorb the liquid, then place in the bottom of a 7- by 11-inch baking dish.
 Top with about half the mascarpone filling, spread into an even layer, and dust lightly with cocoa powder.
 Repeat with remaining ladyfingers until syrup is gone, then top with remaining mascarpone filling and spread smooth.

 To Decorate: Lay a long piece of butcher's twine on top of the smooth filling, curling it into swoops and swirls to create whatever sort of design you like, and dust generously with additional cocoa powder.
-Starting from the end of your design, carefully peel up twine and discard.
+Starting from the end of your design (to prevent tangling), carefully peel up twine and discard.
 (This twine step is optional; if you want, you can simply dust the top with cocoa powder.)
 Cover with plastic wrap and refrigerate until ready to serve, at least 1 hour.
 Serve with a large spoon or angled spatula.
 Tiramisu can be refrigerated for up to 10 days.